itcd/html-parser/readme.txt

 After-hours

-I have written a blog article on this program http://blog.csdn.net/winark/article/details/24890513
+I have written a blog article (in Chinese) on this program http://blog.csdn.net/winark/article/details/24890513

 For more information on HTMLParser, see